 Flexibility and adaptability of the Framework

 The CSF is by far the most flexible framework, given its risk-based, outcomes-driven approach.
 Successfully adopted by many industries, from sizable critical infrastructure firms in energy, transportation, and finance, to small and medium-sized enterprises.
 Being a voluntary framework, it is highly customizable.
 The Core Functions are intuitive and collectively, with the Implementation Tiers, and Profiles make for an easy-to-grasp blueprint that speeds adoption and provides ongoing guidance.

 Built for future regulation and compliance requirements

-Organizations and government agencies that implement the Framework are in a much better position as regulations and laws change, and new ones emerge.
+Organizations and government agencies implementing the Framework are in a much better position as regulations and laws change, and new ones emerge.
 New regulations like NYDFS 23 NYCRR 500 and the insurance industry’s Model Law use the CSF as a foundation for their compliance standards guidelines.
 This trend impacts private industries beyond critical infrastructure.
-The compliance bar is rising, and that trend is likely to continue for all industries.
+The compliance bar is rising, and that trend will likely continue for all industries.

 The great concern for many CISOs and security leaders is the rise in compliance requirements across industries and geographies.
 The NIST CSF is the most reliable security measure for building and iterating a cybersecurity program to prepare for new updates to existing standards and regulations.